ast-fri/EnterpriseBench/index.md

 ---
 layout: default
-title: "EnterpriseBench: Evaluating LLM Agents in Simulated Enterprise Environments"
+title: "Can LLMs Help You at Work?
+A Sandbox for Evaluating LLM Agents in Enterprise Environments"
 ---

 <div class="nav-menu">